DevSidus/Sidus_Github/README.md

 # Sidus Sigma Smart Drone Project.

-Welcome to our repo that includes both the flight control software running on Sidus Sigma Autopilot and ground station running on Windows environment.
+Welcome to our fully functional flight control software running on freeRTOS.
+This safe and robust software is designed for ESP32 based Sidus Sigma Autopilot and optimized for Sidus Sigma Smart Drone.
+Our repo also includes the ground station software running on Windows environment.

 Please visit [Wiki](https://github.com/DevSidus/Sidus_Github/wiki) page for additional information.

 ## Getting Started
 These instructions will get you a copy of the project up and running the code for development and testing purposes.